ethantee/Real-Time-Route-Recommendation-System/README.md

 ## Overview 📖

-This project is part of a simulated real-time system (RTS) assignment focused on designing and implementing a route recommendation system using FreeRTOS.
+This project is part of a simulated real-time system (RTS) coursework focused on designing and implementing a route recommendation system using FreeRTOS.

 The primary objective is to analyze, design, develop, and evaluate a small-scale, best-route recommendation system that simulates real-time or near real-time route suggestions for motorists in Kuala Lumpur.

 The system aims to address common drawbacks of existing applications, such as lack of real-time updates and congestion in recommended routes.

 ## Key Features 🌟